captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 and whatever
 ---
-that's fine!
+that’s fine!
 ---
-Don't do it!
+Don’t do it!
 ---
-I won't do it!
+I won’t do it!
 ---
-I don't care,
+I don’t care,
 ---
-I'm done anyway.
+I’m done anyway.
 ---
 Or if I did it,
 ---
-I'd do it without you!
+I’d do it without you!
 ---
 And where are you going to go, anyway?
 ---
 Nobody wants you.
 ---
-Amanda doesn't want you!
+Amanda doesn’t want you!
 ---
 So come back!
----
-template: noise
-doll shatters
----
-template: noise
-dolls shattering
 ---
 template: noise
 thunder rolls